-I began my career as a drummer in the vibrant punk scene of Washington, DC.
-The first band I was in was the notorious 9353 which I joined in 1983 at age 16.
-We were together off and on for a tumultuous two-and-a half years that included a lot of gigs in DC, especially at the 9:30 Club and DC Space, some limited touring around the east coast, and two album releases (To Whom it May Consume and We Are Absolutely Sure There is no God plus a track on the Bouncing Babies complilation).
+I began my music career as a drummer in the vibrant punk scene of Washington, DC.
+My first official band was the notorious 9353 which I joined in 1983 at age 16.
+We were together off and on for a tumultuous two-and-a half years that included a lot of gigs in DC, especially at the 9:30 Club and DC Space, some limited touring around the east coast, and two album releases (To Whom it May Consume and We Are Absolutely Sure There is no God plus a track on the Bouncing Babies compilation).
 Some memorable moments included a one-week residency at DC Space, opening slots for PiL, Jesus and Mary Chain, Sisters of Mercy, Alien Sex Fiend, and shared bills with Butthole Surfers, Scream, Specimen Fred, Marginal Man, Gray Matter and many others.
-While 9353 was a tremendous band that had a lot of local success and national airplay, personal problems led to the band’s early demise.
+While 9353 was a tremendous band that had a lot of local success and national airplay, personal problems led to our early demise.
 Throughout the subsequent decades, the band’s lead singer has periodically revived 9353 with various lineups.

-At some point in 1985 I also took up the electric guitar more seriously and formed Troubled Gardens, a post-punk trio with Eric Anderson and Colin Sears.
-Colin would eventually leave the band and eventually drummer Don Zinzell joined.
-Troubled Gardens played a handful of gigs with bands such Rude Buddah, Glorious Din and Grey March and eventually recorded an EP, Eden Revisited, also for Fountain of Youth.
+At some point in 1985 I also took up the electric guitar more seriously and formed Troubled Gardens, a post-punk instrumental trio with Eric Anderson and Colin Sears.
+Colin would eventually leave the band and drummer Don Zinzell joined.
+Troubled Gardens played roughly a dozen gigs with bands such Rude Buddah, Glorious Din and Grey March and eventually recorded an EP, Eden Revisited, also for Fountain of Youth.
 Like many of the records I was part of in those days, Troubled Gardens made the mistake of over-producing in the studio and the record is a poor imitation of our live sound which was much grittier, noisy and potent.
-(Listen: Troubled Gardens Live at DC Space 4/13/85)

-Other sometimes collaborators, in live and/or studio projects included the Psychotics, Joey Aronstamn of Grand Mal and Holy Rollers, Geoff Turner of Gray Matter, Lida Husick, Mike Fellows, Rogelio Maxwell and others.
+Other sometimes collaborators, in live and/or studio projects included the Psychotics, Joey Aronstamn of Grand Mal and Holy Rollers, Geoff Turner of Gray Matter, Lida Husik, Mike Fellows, Rogelio Maxwell and others.

-DC in the 80s was a great place to be and I had the time of my life for about four years.
+DC in the 80s was a great place to be in a band and I had the time of my life for about four years.
 Some of the scene at that time is documented in the two books BANNED IN DC and DANCE OF DAYS, and the film Salad Days.